How can IHS be configured for multiple SSL certificates (multiple domains) using one IP address only?

 The SSL protocol layer stays below the HTTP protocol layer and encapsulates HTTP.
 When an SSL connection (HTTPS) is established mod_ssl has to negotiate the SSL protocol parameters with the client.
 For this, mod_ssl has to consult the configuration of the virtual server (for instance it has to look for the cipher suite, the server certificate, etc.).
 But in order to go to the correct virtual server, the web server has to know the Host HTTP header field.
 To do this, the HTTP request header has to be read.
 This cannot be done before the SSL handshake is finished, but the information is needed in order to complete the SSL handshake phase.

 There is a supported alternate option called SAN (Subject Alternative Name).
 It is intended to map multiple hostnames to one IP address.
-Refer "Related URL" section below for instructions.
+For information on how to obtain a SAN Certificate contact the Certificate Authority vendor of your chose.